capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users can opt out or leave a started quest.

-* Users must be able to toggle dark mode or light mode during ongoing quests (depending on their preference).
 * Users must able to view, access, and modifiy a code editor component to submit their answers.

+* Users must be able to toggle dark mode or light mode on the code editor during ongoing quests (depending on their preference).

 * Dragon sprite should be able to:
   * Take damage (its health bar decreasing).
   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)

 * User(s) sprite should be able to:

   * Take damage (its health bar decreasing).

   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)

 * Game must be able grade answers based on correct and incorrect user(s) input: